 We have 130 employees working in the production, distribution and selling of power and heat in Estonia.
 An additional 70 employees work for Fortum Business Services (FBS), located in Tallinn, providing accounting and taxation, payroll, travel and expense management and reporting solutions for Fortum's business units, corporate centre and subsidiaries.

-Innovation is a mindset: The first district cooling plant in the Baltics
+Innovation is a mindset: The first district cooling solution in the Baltics

-District cooling has several advantages.
+District cooling has several advantages for the customers.
 Once a property is connected to the district cooling network, there is no need for refrigeration equipment and additional cooling units on roof tops.
 This frees up large amounts of space and brings significant savings to property owners.
-District cooling is based on durable industrial refrigeration, making it efficient, reliable and environmentally sustainable – and it reduces CO2 emissions by 70% (6,000 tonnes/year) compared to other alternatives.
+District cooling is based on durable industrial refrigeration, making it efficient, reliable and environmentally sustainable – and it reduces CO2 emissions by 70% (6,000 tons/year) compared to other alternatives.